What are Inhalants?

 - Group therapy — or being involved in support groups let people suffering from addiction know that they are not alone.
 Group therapy consists of a group of people sharing their triumphs, failures, and hopes for the future when dealing with their addiction.

-- Holistic approaches — By holistically improving the health of the individual’s mind, body, and soul, people will be more equipped to handle what life throws at them in the future.
+- Healing the Whole Person — By improving the health of the individual’s mind, body, and soul, people will be more equipped to handle what life throws at them in the future.
 Exercise classes, mindfulness activities, and spirituality can help individuals learn how to live a healthy lifestyle and reduce their chances of relapse in the future.

 - Spirituality — Faith-based approaches to recovery can help individuals suffering from addiction by having them turn to Jesus and Christianity’s teachings.
 Spirituality can fill the void that drugs once filled and can teach people how to live a fulfilled life.